MinnPost/object-sync-for-salesforce/README.md

 2. `wp_salesforce_object_map`: Map individual object items between WordPress and Salesforce, and save the dates when they are last imported and exported.
 3. `wp_salesforce_object_match`: Set the field(s) that should be used to determine an already existing match between a WordPress and Salesforce item.
 Ex: use the `user_email` field to find a Salesforce Contact.
 This will work if the `user_email` is matched to a Salesforce field in `wp_salesforce_field_map`.

+### Admin (admin)

+This class controls the admin functionality of the plugin.
+Its methods should, when possible, read and write data from and to other classes rather than directly.

 ### Classes Todo:

 #### Salesforce Mapping (salesforce_mapping)